ABOUT LAKESIDE SCHOOL AT BLACK KETTLE FARM

 Maeve Taylor our School Administrator, worked as a recreation/environmental education program manager for the U.S. Fish and Wildlife Service and the U.S. Forest Service for fifteen years, mainly in Alaska.
 She also managed an Alaskan youth environmental leadership program for the National Wildlife Federation.
 She has a BS in Biology and Communications from Rensselaer Polytechnic Institute and a Masters in Wildlife Biology from SUNY College of Environmental Science and Forestry.

 Gregg Van Deusen our Lead Kindergarten teacher, has been at Lakeside from its infancy.
 He was the assistant teacher for seven years, and taught children for sixteen years at camps and outdoor schools across the country.
-He has an AA in Rural Resource Management from Sterling College, and a BS in Outdoor Education/Natural History from Northland College.
+He has an AA in Rural Resource Management from Sterling College and a BS in Outdoor Education/Natural History from Northland College.
+He earned his Birth-to-Seven Certificate from Sophia's Hearth Family Center in Keene NH in 2019.
 Gregg spends his summers guiding trips at Northwaters Wilderness Programs in Temagami, Ontario.